survivejs/webpack-book/manuscript/developing/02_development_server.md

 Given webpack's watch mode emits to the file system by default, WPS provides an option for [webpack-plugin-ramdisk](https://www.npmjs.com/package/webpack-plugin-ramdisk) to write to the RAM instead.
 Using the option improves performance while avoiding excessive writes to the file system.

-T> Learn more about HMR in the _Hot Module Replacement_ appendix.
-Applying it won't be necessary to complete the tutorial, though.

-W> WPS requires an Active LTS version of Node to work.
-The attached client scripts have been written with modern browsers in mind (`async`/`await`).
-It's possible to transpile them for older browsers, though.

 ### Getting started with **webpack-plugin-serve**

 To get started with WPS, install it first: